Militant South Africa union snubs Lonmin "peace deal"

 CHALLENGE TO POWER

-Marikana accounts for the vast majority of the platinum output of Lonmin, which itself accounts for 12 percent of global supply of the precious metal used in jewellery and vehicles' catalytic converters.
+Marikana accounts for the vast majority of the platinum output of Lonmin, which itself accounts for 12 percent of global supply of the precious metal used in jewelry and vehicles' catalytic converters.

 World platinum prices, which spiked more than 2 percent as the Marikana carnage unfolded, have continued to rise, and hit $1,584 an ounce on Thursday, the highest in nearly five months.

-The strike has raised worries that labour unrest in the platinum belt could spread to the gold sector.
+The strike has raised worries that labor unrest on the platinum belt could spread to the gold sector.
 South Africa is home to 80 percent of known platinum reserves and is the world's fourth-largest gold producer.

 President Jacob Zuma cut short a foreign visit in the immediate aftermath of the Marikana shootings, but his wooden performance and heavily staged-managed meetings with victims and miners has damaged his "man of the people" image.

-Zuma faces a re-election battle as leader of the ANC in December, and the crisis has given ammunition to critics who say he is compromised by links to industry and the powerful union movement, of which AMCU's rivals, the NUM, is a leading player.
+Zuma faces a re-election battle as leader of the ANC in December, and the crisis has given ammunition to critics who say he is compromised by links to industry and the powerful union movement, of which the NUM is a leading player.

-(Additional reporting by Helen Nyambura-Mwaura, Jon Herskovitz and Mish Molakeng; Writing by Ed Cropley; Editing by Peter Graff)
+(Additional reporting by Helen Nyambura-Mwaura, Jon Herskovitz and Mish Molakeng; Writing by Ed Cropley; Editing by Will Waterman and Philippa Fletcher)